 They made me take the Mother down.

 Mother Teresa is indeed more than a symbol of the Catholic Church but in fairness to her, she did say unequivocally that her strength came from Eucharistic worship and adoration there.
-“The best of all the best” still shines for those seeking holiness in these dark days of scandal.
+“The best of all the best” still shines for those seeking holiness, even in these dark days.
 But in fairness to John Stewart, I know what he meant and I’m proud of how he defended Mother Teresa, eloquently pointing out to those who wanted to distance themselves from the saint:

 Hungry people in Calcutta would never take the Mother down.

 That’s not all there was to Stewart’s spiritual quest, of course.
 I hear the fruits of his ventures into Eastern spiritual practices as well, again and again the longing of a heart that can’t believe the only things that are real are those we can measure with our limited scientific instruments.